Federating Google Cloud Identities with Azure Active Directory

 Admin Credentials

 account to authorize the application.
-By clicking, allow this will confirm access to the GCP Cloud Identity API.
+Allowing this confirms access to the GCP Cloud Identity API.

 - Set

-- Test the connection to make sure you can auth to the API.
+- Test the connection to ensure you can authenticate to the API.

-Important Always keep security in mind and use credentials with less privileged access.
+Always keep security in mind and use credentials with the least privileged access.

-In Azure AD we configure the mapping of users and groups to the GCP Cloud Identity API.
+In Azure AD, configure the mapping of users and groups to the GCP Cloud Identity API.

 User Provisioning

-to configure the mapping of users.
-This is the unique identifier of the user in Azure AD, so cannot go wrong there 🤠.
-The GCP documentation provides what can be used to configure the mapping.
+to configure user mapping.
+This is the unique identifier in Azure AD.
+The GCP documentation provides details on mapping.

 - Under